 |---|---|

 Distribute nodes across multiple zones for high reliability and data protection.
-Select multiple zones when creating an instance.
+Select multiple zones during instance creation.

 | Capability | Details |